Light Painting Photography

 Lightpaintingbrushes.com

-This is an in depth light painting tutorial video that will show you the basics of light painting photography and how to light paint.
-This tutorial also explains how the light painting brush system works, the equipment you need to get started light painting, and takes you step by step through creating a light painting using tools from the Light Painting Brushes system.
+This is an in-depth Light Painting tutorial video that will show you the basics of light painting photography and how to light paint.
+This tutorial also explains how the Light Painting Brushes system works, the equipment you need to get started light painting, and takes you step-by-step through creating a Light Painting using tools from the Light Painting Brushes system.

 Created by Jason D. Page

-Shooting in bulb or manual mode a good place to start to create your first light painting is with the following settings:
+Shooting in Bulb or Manual Mode, a good place to start is with these settings:

 STEP 2: Focus and Lock It Down